 They both know how to “say please” so the barking starts as soon as we get inside!
 They don’t want to wait for their treats!
 Their favorites are Rachael Ray™ Nutrish® Meatloaf Morsels with Rachael Ray™ Nutrish® Savory Roasters and Rachael Ray™ Nutrish® Burger Bites coming in a close second!

 Rachael Ray™ Nutrish® Treats are intended for intermittent or supplemental feeding only.
-Please watch your dog to insure Nutrish treats are chewed thoroughly before swallowing.
+Please watch your dog to ensure Nutrish treats are chewed thoroughly before swallowing.
 Break into small pieces for smaller dogs.

 I love these for Syd because she has to have grain free food, and since these treats have no corn or wheat and U.S farm raised beef or chicken is the #1 ingredient I can give these to her with confidence!